sobotka/bassam-test/README.md

 **Eeek!
 Now my render looks awful!**

-When you use the -10+6.5 view LUT you may believe that your rendered output looks flat, washed out and desaturated.
+When you use the Wide Dynamic Range View LUT you may believe that your rendered output looks flat, washed out and desaturated.
 This is because the view has a logarithmic contrast curve which does not resemble the contrasted look of the default sRGB transform.
 The goal of this view is to roughly provide a perceptually uniform view of the data to evaluate the density across the full sixteen and a half stop range.
 With this log view you'll be able to judge your lighting better, and determine whether your scene is properly exposed or not.

 It may take some time to develop an eye for the data presented in the basic view.
-To this end, there are a series of "Sharp" looks that increase the contrast into the more typically expected ranges.
+To this end, there are a series of "Contrast" looks that increase the contrast into the more typically expected ranges.
 These Looks are not applied directly to your data, but rather simply a transformation of your scene referred data into a rough shape that one might aim for when grading.

 The false-color looks can be leveraged to get a visual representation of the exposure of your scene and give an immediate representation as to where your image may be getting clipped at the head and the toe in the display referred transform.